Towards a classification of mixed-state topological orders in two dimensions: Mixed states with generalized 1-form symmetries

 Let us spell out classical gauging more concretely by reproducing the mixed state $\rho_G$ from the previous section, this time through classical gauging.
 We start with a weak SET state $\rho_{\rm wSET}$ derived from the SET state in Eq.~\eqref{eq: SET wavefunction}:

 where $\rho_{\rm SN}(\{\partial\mb{g}_p\})$ is the $\C_1$ string-net state with defects

+For notations in these expressions we refer the readers to discussions around Eq. \eqref{eq: SET wavefunction}.
 Note that the weak SET state $\rho_{\rm wSET}$ is obtained from $\ket{\Psi_{\rm SET}}$ in Eq.~\eqref{eq: SET wavefunction} by dephasing the $G$ spins.
 This reduces the strong $G$ symmetry to a weak $G$ symmetry.\footnote{Of course, any strong symmetry is also a weak symmetry, but we dephase the $G$ spins here to simplify the discussion.}

 Now, we follow the steps above to classically gauge the weak $G$ symmetry.
 The first step is to add gauge fields, which is accomplished by adding a $G$ spin to each edge of the lattice.\footnote{ As the ``matter'' spins live on the plaquettes, gauge fields should be defined on the edges of the dual lattice.
 Since the edges of the dual lattice are in one-to-one correspondence with the edge of the original lattice, we do not need to make the distinction.} We then insert a configuration of topological defects corresponding to $\{\mb{h}_p\}$ to obtain \begin{eqs} &\rho_{\rm wSET}(\{\mb{h}_p\}) \propto \\ &\,\,\,\,\,\,\sum_{\{\mb{g}_p\}}\op{\{\mb{h}_p\mb{g}_p\}}\otimes \rho_{\rm SN}(\{\partial\mb{g}_p\}) \otimes \rho_{\rm GF}(\{\partial\mb{h}_p\}), \end{eqs} where $\rho_{\rm GF}(\{\partial\mb{h}_p\})=\op{\set{\partial\mb{h}_p}}$ denotes the state on the gauge field degrees of freedom.